FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 		* `date:P1DT1H/` (past one day and one hour)
 * by date of publication, using the same format: `pubdate:<date-interval>`

-Beware that there is no space between the operator and the value.
+Be careful not to enter a space between the operator and the search value.

 Some operators can be used negatively, to exclude articles, with the same syntax as above, but prefixed by a `!` or `-`:
 `-author:name`, `-intitle:keyword`, `-inurl:keyword`, `-#tag`, `!keyword`.

-It is also possible to combine operators to have a very sharp filter, and it is allowed to have multiple instances of `author:`, `intitle:`, `inurl:`, `#`, and free-text.
+It is also possible to combine keywords to create a more precise filter.
+For example, you can enter multiple instances of `author:`, `intitle:`, `inurl:`, `#`, and free-text.

 Combining several search criteria implies a logical *and*, but the keyword ` OR ` can be used to combine several search criteria with a logical *or* instead:
 `author:Dupont OR author:Dupond`